-USDOT also examined the data to determine whether any interactions existed between the type of motor vehicles involved and the type of warning devices in place at the incident crossings and whether the experience at public industrial crossings differed from that at private industrial crossings.
-Between 1997 and 2006, the highest number of incidents at private industrial crossings involved stop signs (35.7 percent) and cross buck signs (30.4 percent) (Table 2).
-In almost every warning device category, however, truck-trailers accounted for the highest number of incidents: some 44 percent of incidents at cross buck-equipped private industrial crossings, 49 percent of incidents at stop-sign-equipped private industrial crossings, and 56 percent of incidents at gated private industrial crossing incidents were truck-trailers (45.8 percent) and automobiles (17.5 percent); however, the number of truck incidents (17.1 percent) is similar to that of automobiles.
-Truck-trailers were involved in the highest individual category of incidents at private industrial crossings incidents involved stop signs and truck-trailers (17.8 percent of total incidents), whereas 177 involved crossbuck signs and truck trailers (13.5 percent).
-In addition, the number of truck-trailer incidents at active (both gated and flashing-light) private industrial crossings accounted for more than 50 percent of incidents at active private industrial crossings.
+USDOT also examined the data to determine whether any interactions existed between the type of motor vehicles involved and the type of warning devices in place at the incident crossings, and whether the experience at public industrial crossings differed from that at private industrial crossings.
+Between 1997 and 2006, the highest number of incidents at private industrial crossings involved stop signs (35.7 percent) and crossbuck signs (30.4 percent) (Table 2).
+In almost every warning device category, however, trucktrailers accounted for the highest number of incidents: some 44 percent of incidents at crossbuck-equipped private industrial crossings, 49 percent of incidents at stop-signequipped private industrial crossings, and 56 percent of incidents at gated private industrial crossings.
+The two categories of roadway users with the highest number of private industrial crossing incidents were truck-trailers (45.8 percent) and automobiles (17.5 percent); however, the number of truck incidents (17.1 percent) is similar to that of automobiles.
+Truck-trailers were involved in the highest individual category of incidents at private industrial crossings: 234 private industrial crossing incidents involved stop signs and truck-trailers (17.8 percent of total incidents), while 177 involved crossbuck signs and truck trailers (13.5 percent).
+In addition, the number of truck-trailer incidents at active (both gated and flashing-light) private industrial crossings accounted for over 50 percent of incidents at active private industrial crossings.